-• People are more open to new ideas

-• Sometimes as a manager all you have to do is listen and the employee does work through their own problems without the manager having to give a bit of advice.
+- People are more open to new ideas - Sometimes as a manager all you have to do is listen and the employee does work through their own problems without the manager having to give a bit of advice. - Fewer conflicts and less stress in the workplace - Team members are more engaged and more willing to go the extra mile - Sometimes a customer who has been resistant to being audited finally agrees, and then thanks the auditor for the valuable input.
+It takes an hour or so of

-- Fewer conflicts and less stress in the workplace - Team members are more engaged and more willing to go the extra mile hour or so of 'listening' and rapport building in the initial phone call to gain a reluctant agreement to meet.
+'listening' and rapport building in the initial phone call to gain a reluctant agreement to meet.